sinandredemption/zuuv/README.md

 ### Disk based computations
 Disk based computations are the way to go for large computations.
 Disk-based computations can be used to control RAM requirements through adjusting `bytes per file`.
 Also, disk based computations are resumable and fault tolerant: if the program is terminated for any reason, the computation can begin again from the same iteration given that the values in folders `disk_mpz` and `iterations` are preserved.

+## Benchmarking
+There are two default benchmarks provided:
+### Benchmark Continued Fraction Cruncher
+Zuuv attempts to calculate the terms of regular continued fraction of a random fraction.
+This benchmark timing isn't very scalable beyond 4-cores (the procedure is essentially sequential in nature, and hence very difficult to parallalize beyond 4-cores.
+However, I am open to ideas.).
+### Benchmark Continuant Cruncher
+Zuuv attempts to calculate the continued of a list of random numbers (generated according to the Gauss-Kuzmin distribution to simulate continued fraction terms).
+The benchmark timing should benefit with increase in processor cores, as the procedure is well-parallelized.
+### Benchmark Disk-based Multiplication
+Zuuv attempts to benchmark a critical multiplication routine required in disk-based compuatations.
+This procedure again is well parallelized and should benefit well from scaling.

 ## Compiling
 Zuuv is written in C++17 and depends on the mpir-3.0.0 library.